 - Up North: Blue Points from the Long Island Sound are tried and true and were a favorite of Queen Victoria.
 Many beach communities in the East—Nantucket, Cape Cod, Martha’s Vineyard—have their own varieties; try what’s fresh and local.
 For an online option, Amanda gives a shoutout to New England-based Island Creek Oysters: “I was gifted a subscription for my birthday.
 It is such a treat to receive fresh, briny oysters every other month.”

-- Canada: Oysters from Prince Edward Island are a favorite of Flower’s former digital director, Jason Burnett—high praise from someone who is such an oyster fan that he founded the website, oyster-obsession.com
+- Canada: Oysters from Prince Edward Island are a favorite of Flower’s digital general manager Jason Burnett—high praise from someone who is such an oyster fan that he founded the website, oyster-obsession.com